 Schools have long struggled to deliver high-quality mathematics education to students with disabilities and to students from underrepresented groups.
 Nationwide, teachers need effective strategies to enhance mathematics instruction for these students.
 Yet few programs have been available to support them in doing so.

 The Math for All (MFA) professional development program prepares grade K–5 teachers to help students with diverse strengths and needs—including those with disabilities—achieve high-quality, standards-based learning outcomes in mathematics.
 To advance knowledge of MFA’s impacts, EDC and partners conducted a randomized controlled trial (RCT) of the program’s impact on teachers’ knowledge, skills, and classroom practices and on students’ learning.

-The activities of the MFA study include the following:
+The activities of the MFA study included the following:

-Bank Street College of Education; ICF; Indiana University; Teachers College, Columbia University
+Bank Street College of Education; ICF; Indiana University; Teachers College, Columbia University; Chicago Public Schools